 - a.
 Amendment.
-A change to a DOE-approved Joint Work Statement (JWS)/CRADA document. - b.
+A change to a DOE-approved Joint Work Statement (JWS)/CRADA document - b.
 Funds-In.
 Monies provided by a Participant(s) to a DOE Contractor for a CRADA project. - c.
 In-Kind Contributions.
 Noncash contributions provided by the Participant or contractor.
 In-kind contributions must include collaboration in the research and development efforts of the CRADA and may also include personnel, services, facilities, equipment, intellectual property and other resources.
 Work may be performed at either party's facilities and include services that are directly beneficial, specifically identifiable, and necessary for performance of the project.
 In-kind contributions generally do not include work performed prior to execution of the CRADA.

 - d.
 Joint Work Statement.
-A proposal prepared for a Federal agency by the director of a Government-Owned, Contractor-Operated facility (or his/her delegate) describing the purpose, scope, schedule, and estimated cost of a proposed CRADA; assigning responsibilities among the agency, Contractor, and any other party or parties to the proposed agreement; and, to the extent known, describing the allocation of rights among the various parties. - e.
+A proposal prepared for a Federal agency by the director of a Government-Owned, Contractor-Operated (GOCO) facility (or his/her delegate) describing the purpose, scope, schedule, and estimated cost of a proposed CRADA; assigning responsibilities among the agency, Contractor, and any other party or parties to the proposed agreement; and, to the extent known, describing the allocation of rights among the various parties. - e.
 Cognizant Secretarial Officer.
 The Assistant Secretary/Director responsible for a bounded set of facilities or laboratories. - f.
 Cooperative Research and Development Agreement (CRADA).
 Any agreement between one or more Federal facilities and one or more non-Federal parties under which the Government, through its facilities, provides personnel, services, facilities, equipment, intellectual property, or other resources with or without reimbursement (but not funds to non-Federal parties) and the non-Federal parties provide funds, personnel, services, facilities, equipment, intellectual property, or other resources toward the conduct of specified research or development efforts which are consistent with the mission of the facility; except that such terms do not include a procurement contract or cooperative agreement. - g.
 DOE Facility.
 Government-owned laboratory or production facility or other facility operated under DOE program cognizance. - h.
 Heads of Field Elements.
-Managers of field offices and directors of GOGOs.
-Heads of field elements report directly to the lead program secretarial officer and have line accountability for all site program/project execution and contract management.
-Field office can refer to operations office, integrated support center, field office and site office. - i.
+Federal managers of field elements and directors of GOGOs.
+Heads of field elements that have line accountability for all site program/project execution and contract management.
+Field element can refer to operations office, integrated support center, field office or site office. - i.
 DOE Facility Contractor.
 Entity that operates and maintains a DOE facility under contract with, and for the benefit of, DOE and has the responsibility and authority to conduct technology partnering activities. - j.
-Lead Program Secretarial Officer.
-An Assistant Secretary/Director to whom assigned field offices directly report and who has overall ownership responsibility for the field offices. - k.
 Licensing.
-The transfer of less than ownership rights in intellectual property, such as a patent or a software copyright, to permit its use by the licensee. - 1.
-Field Office Manager.
-An individual who reports directly to the lead program secretarial officer and has line accountability for all site program/project execution and contract management.
+The transfer of less than ownership rights in intellectual property, such as a patent or a software copyright, to permit its use by the licensee. - k.

-m.
 Program Secretarial Officer.
-An Assistant Secretary/Director who funds work at a particular site or laboratory via a "customer" relationship with the field element.
+An Assistant Secretary/Director who funds work at a particular site or laboratory via a "customer" relationship with the field element. - 1.

-- n.
 Technology Transfer Coordinator.
 Principal advisor to the Secretary on all matters relating to technology transfer and commercialization.
-This office was created under Title X, Section 1001 of the Energy Policy Act of 2005. - o.
+This office was created under Title X, Section 1001 of the Energy Policy Act of 2005.

+m.
 Technology Transfer Policy Board.
-Board consisting of representatives of DOE Program Offices, the Office of General Counsel, and other parts of DOE that, in consultation with the Technology Transfer Coordinator, develop DOE policy on technology transfer. - 8.
-CONTACT.
+Board consisting of representatives of DOE Program Offices, the Office of General Counsel, and other parts of DOE that, in consultation with the Technology Transfer Coordinator, develop DOE policy on technology transfer.

+8. CONTACT.
 For information about this Order, contact the Office of the Assistant General Counsel for Technology Transfer and Intellectual Property at 202-586-2802.